Fly Launch

-Fly Launch is our Platform-as-a-Service product that takes some of the work out of deploying and managing your Fly App.
-Two commands that you’ll use often are fly launch
+Fly Launch is a bundle of features that take a lot of the work out of deploying and managing your Fly App.
+Two commands that you’ll use often are fly launch and fly deploy.

-command can perform several tasks, depending on the project:
+The fly launch command performs several tasks, depending on the project:

-- initialization of a new App under your Fly.io organization
+• initializes a new app in your Fly.io organization

 New Fly App creation

-creates a new Fly App, the app gets a name, an organization, a preferred deployment region, and a default configuration that’s good for simple apps that should be publicly available on the web.
-At this early stage there’s nothing to deploy; you can create an app before you even decide what language to write it in.
+When fly launch creates a new Fly App, the app gets a name, an organization, a preferred deployment region, and a default configuration that’s good for simple apps that should be publicly available on the web.

 Build configuration

-An app deployed on Fly.io has to be packaged into a Docker image so we can turn it into a Firecracker VM.
+An app deployed on Fly.io has to be packaged into a Docker image so we can turn it into a Machine.

-This image can be pre-built, or it can be built during the deploy process, based on a Dockerfile. a Buildpack, or a Nixpack.
+This image can be pre-built, or it can be built during the deploy process, based on a Dockerfile (recommended), a Buildpack, or a Nixpack.

-will fill this in automatically if it can.
-You can override build information at deployment time using flags with fly deploy
+Build information is in the build section of fly.toml. fly launch will fill this in automatically if it can.
+You can override build information at deployment time using flags with fly deploy.

 Reference: Builders and Fly.io